Integrating Services

 return {"error": "Invalid amount"}, 422

-# Good: 503 for temporary unavailability (will be retried)
+# Good: 503 for temporary unavailability (will retry)

 if database_overloaded():